Grace Presbyterian Church

 Some define their religious practices with lists of things they may not do: “thou shalt not … “.
 Such lists set boundaries, but they do not define goals.
 A commitment to God that is born of the experience of God’s love and presence is expressed in grateful participation in God’s redemptive work.
 There are some things we have to do just because of who we are: “I must be about my Father’s business.”

 In the end, that’s what we are given to learn from the youth Jesus.
 No matter how much others – even one’s own family – might misunderstand or resist, if we are truly to be about our Father’s business, there are things we must do.
-Not because they are written down in a list of rules or held over our heads as threats or dangled before us to entice us towards some reward, but because being a child of God means we do those things – we love God’s children, we care for those poorer than we, we worship when we’d rather be sleeping in the Sunday after Christmas, we teach our children what it means to be a child of God, even at the risk of their taking it seriously.
+Not because they are written down in a list of rules or held over our heads as threats or dangled before us to entice us towards some reward, but because being a child of God means we do those things – we love God’s children, we care for those poorer than we, we worship when we’d rather be sleeping in, we teach our children what it means to be a child of God, even at the risk of their taking it seriously.
 To borrow words from our confessional document, A Brief Statement of Faith, we pray without ceasing, we witness among all peoples to Christ as Lord and Savior, we unmask idolatries in church and culture, we hear the voices of peoples long silenced, and we work with others for justice, freedom, and peace.
-And we do it because we must, because that’s what it means to be a child of God, and that’s what it means to be working in our Father’s business.
+And we do it because we must, because that’s what it means to be a child of God, and because that’s what it means to be working in our Father’s business.